dewshr/atm_viewer/README.md

 <br/>

 - ### Visualizing the motif
 If you click the submit button, the information below will be changed if the program runs successfully and `Fimo run completed` message will be show, and the plot will be shown on the right side.
+There are 3 plots on the right side, first plot on top shows overview of presence or absence of TF in selected species, red means present and grey means absent.
+The second plot gives bird's-eye view of whole alignment.
+And the third plot on the bottom, gives the more detail visualization regarding the alignment and respective TFs.
 You can slide the slider to move to the region of your interest.
 Above the figure there is an option to download or zoom in or zoom out.

 ![submit](data/images/submit.png)